f3rm/f3rm/README.md

 ### Downloading Example Datasets

 We provide example datasets which you can download using the `f3rm-download-data` command.
-By default, the script will download all the datasets (requires <span style="color:red">1.5GB</span> disk space) into the `datasets/` directory relative to your current directory.
+By default, the script will download all the datasets (requires ~300MB disk space) into the `datasets/` directory relative to your current directory.

 Run `f3rm-download-data -h` to see how to download specific datasets or set your own save directory.